E-detectors: a nonparametric framework for sequential change detection: Introduction

-An online changepoint detection algorithm consists of a data-dependent stopping rule $\st^* \geq 1$ adapted to the natural filtration generated by the data stream $X_1, X_2, \cdots$.
-If the stopping time $\st^*$ is finite, then we declare that a changepoint has been detected, and if the algorithm does not stop, we deem $N^*=\infty$ and no changepoint is proclaimed.
+We are concerned with designing sequential changepoint detection procedures to determine, at each time, whether a changepoint has occurred in the near past that (i) provide non-asymptotic false alarm guarantees, (ii) allow for non-parametric classes of pre- and post-change distributions and (iii) are computationally efficient.
+Formally, a sequential changepoint detection algorithm consists of a data-dependent stopping rule $\st^* \geq 1$.
+If not specified explicitly, the underlying filtration with respect to which $\st^*$ is defined is assumed to be the natural filtration generated by the data stream $X_1, X_2, \cdots$, but in some cases it is beneficial to coarsen the filtration.
+If the stopping time $\st^*$ is finite, then we declare that a changepoint has been detected, in the sense that sufficient evidence has accumulated to support the hypothesis that the data generating distribution has changed.
+If the algorithm never stops, we set $N^*=\infty$ and no changepoint is proclaimed.
 To evaluate the performances of detection algorithms, we can check how quickly the algorithm can detect a change in the distribution while controlling the frequency of false alarms.